telosnetwork/rng-oracle-bridge/README.md

 ## MAKE A REQUEST !

 Deploy a contract that calls the newly deployed `RNGOracleBridge` contract's `request(uint callId, uint64 seed, uint min, uint max, uint callback_gas, address callback_address) external payable` function, passing a value to cover fee and callback gas cost (see below).
-On the same contract, or in a new one, implement a `receiveRandom(uint callId, uint random) external` callback function in order to receive the oracle's answer.
+On the same contract, or in a new one, implement a `receiveRandom(uint callId, uint[] numbers) external` callback function in order to receive the oracle's answer.

 You can refer to the [`RNGOracleConsumer`](https://github.com/telosnetwork/rng-oracle-bridge/blob/main/evm/contracts/RNGOracleConsumer.sol) EVM contract for an example.